splunk/github-audit-log-monitoring-add-on-for-splunk/README.md

 ## Support

 Support for Github Audit Log Monitoring Add-On for Splunk is run through [Github Issues](https://github.com/splunk/github-audit-log-monitoring-add-on-for-splunk/issues).
-Please open a new issue for any support issues or for feature requests.
-You may also open a Pull Request if you'd like to contribute additional dashboards, eventtypes for webhooks, or enhancements you may have.
+Open a new issue for any support issues or for feature requests.
+You may also open a pull request if you'd like to contribute additional dashboards, eventtypes for webhooks, or enhancements.

 ## Troubleshooting